jae-jae/cronx/README.md

 | @daily (or @midnight)  | Run once a day, midnight                   | 0 0 0 * * *   |
 | @hourly                | Run once an hour, beginning of hour        | 0 0 * * * *   |

-**Intervals:**
+### Intervals

-You may also schedule a job to execute at fixed intervals, starting at the time it's added or cron is run.
-This is supported by formatting the cron spec like this:
+You can also schedule jobs to execute at fixed intervals:

 ```shell
 @every <duration>
 ```

-where "duration" is a string accepted by time.ParseDuration (http://golang.org/pkg/time/#ParseDuration).
+where "duration" is a string accepted by `time.ParseDuration` (http://golang.org/pkg/time/#ParseDuration).

-For example, `@every 1h30m10s` would indicate a schedule that activates after 1 hour, 30 minutes, 10 seconds, and then every interval after that.
+For example, `@every 1h30m10s` schedules a job to run every 1 hour, 30 minutes, and 10 seconds.

-Note: The interval does not take the job runtime into account.
-For example, if a job takes 3 minutes to run, and it is scheduled to run every 5 minutes, it will have only 2 minutes of idle time between each run.
+Note: The interval does not account for the job runtime.
+If a job takes 3 minutes to run and is scheduled to run every 5 minutes, there will be 2 minutes of idle time between runs.

-## Related projects
+## Related Projects

 - [robfig/cron](https://github.com/robfig/cron)